Intelligent-Robot-Course/Homework/hw2/readme.md

 ## <span id="jump">Coding instruction</span>

-All the assignments are performed based on [intelligent robot simulator](https://github.com/hanruihua/intelligent-robot-simulator/tree/edu), which provides the common robot motion model and plot functions that we can focus on the robotics algorithm directly.
+All the assignments are performed based on [intelligent robotics simulator](https://github.com/hanruihua/intelligent-robot-simulator/tree/edu), which provides the common robot motion model and plot functions that we can focus on the robotics algorithm directly.

-### Install the intelligent robot simulator
+### Install the intelligent robotics simulator

 ```
 git clone -b edu https://github.com/hanruihua/intelligent-robot-simulator.git